TalariaSoftware/ncmanager-help/committees/publish-minutes.md

 if you have a mailing list
 of people
 who are interested
-in your NC
+in your neighborhood council
-or your NC committee,
-you may want
-to email the minutes
-to that list also.
+or your neighborhood council committee, you may want to email the minutes to that list also.